kaizencycle/Kaizen-OS/docs/INDEPENDENCE_MANIFEST.md

 ## 3. Core Principles

 1. **Model Agnosticism**
-   Any LLM capable of reading and writing structured JSON/YAML can mount the Civic OS state.
+   Any LLM capable of reading and writing structured JSON/YAML can mount the Kaizen OS state.

 2. **External Memory First**
    Long-term context lives in manifests and ledgers, not inside transient chat sessions.